wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ### How to build a Kubernetes team

+1. Use a Team Calandar, Team KanBan, and Team file folder.

-1. Schedule and hold special sessions for the team to sharing lessons learned and identify improvements, openly shared to solicit individuals and other team contributions.
+1. Schedule and hold sessions to <strong>sharing lessons learned and identify improvements</strong> as the only objective.
+Get a facilitator to enforce rules such as not criticizing ideas until it's time.

+   This builds a culture that incentivizes helpfulness rather than competition and shaming.

+1. Track <strong>unplanned work</strong> and categorize them by different dimensions in order to better allocate a budget instead of always being reactive (under seige).
 Having a list of projects enables better prioritization, and gives a complete picture for funding the team for 24/7 readiness that they are not just sitting around.

    Assess the likelihood of its occurrence and the resulting level of impact if it does.

-   This builds a culture that incentivizes helpfulness rather than competition and shaming.

-   Below are suggestions which came from such sessions.

-1. Track <strong>unplanned work</strong> and categorize them by different dimensions in order to better allocate a budget instead of always being reactive (under seige).

 1. Identify <strong>barriers and dis-incentive</strong> for deep and well-rounded skills acquisition around Kubernetes and related skills.
 For example, work on defensive security is often neglected.
 A team that discusses lessons learned and innovations from other organizations can better avoid catastrophies.